Costumi: The failed attempt to construct a Sanatorium in Colle Sansonesco

 In the 1920s Colle Sansonesco was chosen as the location on which was to be built a sanatorium for the city of Teramo for the treatment of tuberculosis.
 The treatment of this disease is enhanced by means of air that is cool and fresh and Colle Sansonesco seemed at the time the ideal location.
 A resident, Alfonso Di Vestea, was selected as the local point of contact for the project development.
 The worked was to be completed in conjunction with Roman authorities including a Doctor Amendolagine and a ministerial inspector by the name of Sirleo.

 An engineering firm, Valente, presented the initial design proposals in August 1923.
 Funds were to come from a state agency which had been commissioned after World War I to improve the country's public health and welfare.
 The Province of Teramo also underwrote the operation and issued bonds for its completion.
 The final plans were prepared by a Roman engineer, Gaetano Galli, in November 1924.
 Modifications were proposed, incorporated into the final design specifications, and approved by the local Prefecture in June 1926.
 Ground was broken shortly thereafter.
 This work was soon interrupted, after it was discovered that the soil below the construction site was friable and would never safely support a building of this magnitude.

 With the support of The Confraternity of Charity of Teramo (Congrega di Carità di Teramo) it was then decided to build the sanatorium in Villa Mosca.
 This area, about 1 mile from the city center, is located on a gentle slope at a slightly higher elevation than Teramo and is easily reachable by foot or by public transport.
 The development of this new project was awarded to a local engineer, Alfonso De Albentiis.
 The first contracts were approved in November 1927.
 Work was completed in 1934 when the facility was first opened to the public.
 In order to further freshen the air, a great number of pine trees were planted in the vicinity of the sanatorium.
-The structure today functions as a geriatriccenter and, thanks to the pine saplings that were planted 70 years ago, sits amidst a stand of majestic pines trees.
+The structure today functions as a geriatric center and, thanks to the pine saplings that were planted 70 years ago, sits amidst a stand of majestic pines trees.